For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 ICA and MINDEF consider NS compliance seriously when assessing future PR or citizenship applications, so it’s advisable to plan ahead and ensure your family understands these obligations.

-Which Sectors Improve Your Chances of Getting Singapore PR?
+Which Sectors Improve Your Chances of Getting Permanent Residency?

-Employment in sectors tied to Singapore’s long-term economic goals can strengthen your PR application.
+Employment in sectors tied to Singapore’s long-term economic goals can strengthen your residency application.
 Here are five key areas flagged by government strategy and hiring-data for 2025:

 - Technology & Digitalisation – As Singapore reinforces its global tech-hub status, skills in AI, cybersecurity, cloud, data science and software engineering continue to be highly valued.